davan690/Creating-maps-in-R/README.md

 - Examples
   - LandCare 2019 publication here ""

-- Output
+## Output

-  - So far it looks like this ""
+This is added to the `/docs` folder and contains the project webpage.
+So far it looks like [this]("https://github.com/davan690/Creating-maps-in-R/").

+1. Produce static maps for the following data-set (Davidson2019a)

+- NZ beech forest dynamics.
+- 8 grids full data
+- only 6 used
+- South Island of NZ

 2. Produce static maps for the following data-set (Davidson2019b)

 *same as above*

-3. Produce static maps for the following data-set (Davidson2019b)
+3. Produce static maps for the following data-set (Davidson2019c)

 *same as above*